This young litigation finance startup just secured $100 million to chase cases it thinks will win – TechCrunch

 What is litigation finance?
 In a nutshell, the idea is to fund plaintiffs and law firms in cases where it looks like there will be a winning ruling.
 When everything goes the right way, the capital that helps fund the lawsuits is returned — and then some — in return for the risk taken.
 Litigation finance firms — and there’s a growing number of them — basically want to estimate as accurately as possible the risk involved so they can bet on the right horses.

 Interestingly, one of the newest entrants onto the scene wasn’t founded by career attorneys or spun out of a hedge fund or private equity group.
-Instead it’s a young, 11-person company called Legalist that’s run by a 23-year-old Harvard dropout named Eva Shang, who cofounded the company with her college classmate Christian Haigh (who graduated).
+Instead it’s a young, 11-person company called Legalist that’s run by a 23-year-old Harvard dropout named Eva Shang, who co-founded the company with her college classmate Christian Haigh, who also dropped out.

-As interestingly, the pair, who say they honed the idea as part of a Y Combinator batch in 2016, just secured $100 million to put to work.
-That’s roughly ten times the $10.2 million they raised for a first fund that tested out their ability to find and finance civil lawsuits that pay.
+And interestingly, the pair, who say they honed the idea as part of a Y Combinator batch in 2016, just secured $100 million to put it to work.
+That’s roughly 10 times the $10.2 million they raised for a first fund that tested out their ability to find and finance civil lawsuits that pay.

-We talked with Shang late last week to learn more about new fund, which was raised from non-profit endowments, family offices, and institutional investors (including an insurance company) and that’s styled like a private-equity fund with a traditional management fee and carry structure.
+We talked with Shang late last week to learn more about the new fund, which was raised from nonprofit endowments, family offices and institutional investors (including an insurance company) and that’s styled like a private-equity fund with a traditional management fee and carry structure.

 TC: First, how do you find these plaintiffs that you’re backing?
 Do you reach out to them?

-ES: We don’t reach out to them.
-Attorneys bring us cases.
-They’re the repeat players in litigation funding industry; they’re seeing a lot of cases.
+ES: We do occasionally get cases directly from plaintiffs, but attorneys are the usual point of contacts for us.
+They’re the repeat players in the litigation funding industry; they’re seeing a lot of cases.

 TC: And who are they telling you about?
 Who fits your criteria?

-ES: The plaintiffs who we work with are involved in smaller cases, meaning they require less than a million dollars in funding.
+ES: The plaintiffs we work with are involved in smaller cases, meaning they require less than a million dollars in funding.
 It’s a lot of money to pay a lawyer, but in the world of litigation, it’s akin to seed-stage investing.
-Once [we’ve found candidates], then the algorithms [do the] diligence.
+Once [we’ve found candidates], then our algorithms help our two underwriting attorneys perform diligence more quickly.

 TC: What kind of information or patterns are they seeking out?

-Note: Correction: This story originally reported that Legalist co-founder Christian Haigh had graduated from Harvard; he was entered into a joint BS/MS program, but he also dropped out of school with Shang when the two were accepted into Y Combinator.